Kazakhstan: Science and technology

-Research remains largely concentrated in Kazakhstan's largest city and former capital, Almaty, home to 52 percent of research personnel.
+Research remains largely concentrated in Kazakhstan's largest city and former capital, Almaty, home to 52% of research personnel.
 Public research is largely confined to institutes, with universities making only a token contribution.
 Research institutes receive their funding from national research councils under the umbrella of the Ministry of Education and Science.
 Their output, however, tends to be disconnected from market needs.
 In the business sector, few industrial enterprises conduct research themselves.

-One of the most ambitious targets of the State Programme for Accelerated Industrial and Innovative Development adopted in 2010 is to raise the country's level of expenditure on research and development to 1 percent of GDP by 2015.
-By 2013, this ratio stood at 0.18 percent of GDP.
+One of the most ambitious targets of the State Programme for Accelerated Industrial and Innovative Development adopted in 2010 is to raise the country's level of expenditure on research and development to 1% of GDP by 2015.
+By 2013, this ratio stood at 0.18% of GDP.
 It will be difficult to reach the target as long as economic growth remains strong.
-Since 2005, the economy has grown faster (by 6 percent in 2013) than gross domestic expenditure on research and development, which only progressed from PPP$598 million to PPP$714 million between 2005 and 2013.
+Since 2005, the economy has grown faster (by 6% in 2013) than gross domestic expenditure on research and development, which only progressed from PPP$598 million to PPP$714 million between 2005 and 2013.

-Innovation expenditure more than doubled in Kazakhstan between 2010 and 2011, representing KZT 235 billion (circa US$1.6 billion), or around 1.1 percent of GDP.
-Some 11 percent of the total was spent on research and development.
-This compares with about 40 to 70 percent of innovation expenditure in developed countries.
+Innovation expenditure more than doubled in Kazakhstan between 2010 and 2011, representing KZT 235 billion (circa US$1.6 billion), or around 1.1% of GDP.
+Some 11% of the total was spent on research and development.
+This compares with about 40 to 70% of innovation expenditure in developed countries.
 This augmentation was due to a sharp rise in product design and the introduction of new services and production methods over this period, to the detriment of the acquisition of machinery and equipment, which has traditionally made up the bulk of Kazakhstan's innovation expenditure.
-Training costs represented just 2 percent of innovation expenditure, a much lower share than in developed countries.
-Kazakhstan was ranked 79th in the Global Innovation Index in 2021.
+Training costs represented just 2% of innovation expenditure, a much lower share than in developed countries.
+Kazakhstan was ranked 81st in the Global Innovation Index in 2025.